markjan2/homework-hw1/README.md

   3. run ./simpletun -i <ifacename> [-c <serverIP>] [-w <password>] as client

 Hint:
-  password file will be set at /home/jeter.jen/server/passwords
+  password file will be set at "passwords" file